GeodAIsics/TractLearn-WholeBrain/README.md

 python 5_FA.py ./MyData/

-The following script proposes to automatically convert track files into images files for TD-FOD, TW-FA and AFD using tckmap and afdconnectivity:
+The following script proposes to automatically convert track files into images files for TW-FOD, TW-FA and AFD using tckmap and afdconnectivity:

 ```
 python 6_Register_TWI_FOD.py
 ```

-As the ouput will generate a high number of files, we propose to postprocess indiviudals by group of 10 using this nomenclature:
+As the ouput will generate a high number of files, we propose to postprocess individuals by group of 10 using this nomenclature:

 python 6_Register_TWI_FOD.py 0